Alleged serial drink and dasher arrested again in Kansas City area - NewsBreak

 “He initially offered, through our investigator here offered to pay his tab,” Griffith said.
 “Stated that he had gone to a rehabilitation center and that he was a new man.
 That same night, I saw he hit two other places in the city.”

-FOX4 found at least eight other bars across the metro who believe McCart dashed.
+FOX4 found at least eight other bars across the metro that believe McCart dashed.
 They include:

 - Headquarters in Lee’s Summit ($60)